 4. Can I appoint an agent to make mental health decisions for me if I become incompetent?

 Yes.
 The statute also permits a person who has already become incompetent to designate an agent simply by informing his/her mental health care providers orally.
-For more detail, please see the information produced by the Advocacy Center for Persons with Disabilities.

 5. If I become incompetent, can my agent make decisions for me about medications, and/or hospitalization?